Olateju Oyeleye: WNTV-WNBS (Western Nigeria Television and Broadcasting Service)

-Total Nigeria PLC
+Total Nigeria

 Eventually Teju felt it was time to leave his executive position at WNTV-WNBS.
 He made note that "Anytime you don't feel you're contributing sufficiently to a job… it's time to leave".

 When he joined Total in 1973, he started as an Assistant Operations Manager.
 However, in a span of six years and five promotions, he had risen to the rank of general manager, which in this scenario was the equivalent to chief operating officer.
 He held this position for another six years, until 1984.
 His experience as general manager at Western Nigeria Television was not a waste when it came to climbing the ranks.
 He explained during our interview, "No experience is lost if you value it well".

 Prior to him, no other Nigerian had risen to that level in the organisation.
 At the time he joined Total they were ranked number three in Nigeria in terms of productivity amongst the petroleum companies.
 Eleven years later when he was promoted from his position as general manager (In this scenario he was the chief operating officer), the brand had risen to be number one in Nigeria.

 For his next assignment, Engineer Oyeleye was asked to help set up several new ventures (similar to incubator companies) for Total.
 For the three years he spent in the role of Group Executive Director of Total Nigeria Subsidiaries, Engr.
 Oyeleye formed several successful subsidiaries that grew significantly in size.
 The Nigerian Gas Cylinder Manufacturing company was the first of its kind in Nigeria and manufactured gas cylinders that were used for cooking in almost every home.
 Another highly successful subsidiary supplied bitumen (road tar) and lubricants to the country.
 Teju Oyeleye retired from Total in 1991, but remained on the board of directors until 1994.
 He was succeeded as general manager by Sunny A. Olu Jegede.